Scatenix/Void-Merchants/README.md

 Pushing to main will automatically trigger a deploy of the contents in `docs/` to the repositories GitHub Pages site.
 This will push the game as .html and .js, exported by PICO-8, to provide a playable web version.

+Note: The binary icon will be taken from sprites 232, 233, 248 and 249.
+The beige pixels are configured to be transparent.

 ### Prerequisites

 Following apps are needed for `release_void-merchants.sh`: